basecamp/handbook/benefits-and-perks.md

 Everyone at 37signals has a subscription to [Deskpass](https://www.deskpass.com), a co-working desk reservation service.
 You can use Deskpass to find co-working spaces near you, and your $200/month benefit is pre-fixed in your account.
 You’re not required to use Deskpass to use your co-working space benefit.
 Your Deskpass budget is capped at $200/mo, but none of that gets paid out unless you book a desk.

+## Personal 37signals Accounts

+All staff is eligible for a free personal Basecamp account and a free personal HEY account.
+This should be part of your on-boarding process if you already have existing accounts when you join the company.
+If you decide to sign up for either account later, you can comp the accounts in QueenBee so you won't be charged.
+Ping Andrea or Support if you need help with that.

 ## Expense Account

 All staff carries a 37signals Visa card that you can use for work expenses like the benefits described above, software, computer equipment, meet-up travel, or office supplies.
 Check with your manager or Andrea if you have any doubts about whether or not a purchase qualifies as a work expense.